-A clear definition of Internet addiction is difficult because it encompasses many different components.
+A clear definition of Internet addiction is difficult because it includes many different components.
 There are however, psychological and physical signs that you may recognize.

 The following are the some of the psychological characteristics:

-- A sense of well-being at the computer and/or a sense of depression or emptiness when not at the computer
+- A sense of well-being in front of a screen and/or a sense of depression or emptiness when not at the screen

-- Craving more and more time at the computer and an inability to control computer time
+- Craving more and more time at the computer or smartphone and an inability to control time using them

-- Problems with job or school because of the time spent at the computer
+- Problems with job or school because of the time spent on the Internet

 - Ignoring family and friends